RationAI/xopat-docker/README.md

 > `git pull && docker compose build`

 ## Configuring the build
-You can adjust some values - passwords, access - through environmental variables in the docker compose file.
+You can adjust some values - passwords, domains - through environmental variables in the docker compose file.

 ## Entering containers
 Containers are named, so in order to execute a code inside the container you can use its name.
 For the